Why Humidity Control is Essential After Water Damage

 • Odor Development: Even after the water has dried, you may still experience unpleasant odors.
 This musty smell will persist until the root cause - humidity - is properly dealt with.

-Feet Up Carpet Cleaning of Towson has seen countless instances where improper humidity control led to extensive damage, adding weeks or even months to what should have been a quick recovery.
+Feet Up Carpet Cleaning of Towson has seen countless instances where improper humidity control led to extensive damage.
+This adds weeks to what should have been a quick recovery.
 This isn't a risk you want to take when time is of the essence.

 How to Manage Humidity After Water Damage